westerndevs/western-devs-website/source/_posts/2016-08-27-httpclientwrong.md

 ...
 ```

-Huh, that's weird the application has exited and yet there are still a bunch of these connections open to the Azure machine which hosts the ASP.NET Monsters website.
-They are in the TIME_WAIT state which means that the connection has been closed on one side (ours) but we're still waiting to see if any additional packets come in on it because they might have been delayed on the network somewhere.
+Huh, that's weird...the application has exited and yet there are still a bunch of these connections open to the Azure machine which hosts the ASP.NET Monsters website.
+They are in the `TIME_WAIT` state which means that the connection has been closed on one side (ours) but we're still waiting to see if any additional packets come in on it because they might have been delayed on the network somewhere.
 Here is a diagram of TCP/IP states I stole from https://www4.cs.fau.de/Projects/JX/Projects/TCP/tcpstate.html.

 ![Imgur](http://i.imgur.com/rXxnIA8.png)

 Windows will hold a connection in this state for 240 seconds (It is set by [HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters\TcpTimedWaitDelay]).
-There is a limit to how quickly Windows can open new sockets so if you exhaust the connection pool then you're likely to see error like
+There is a limit to how quickly Windows can open new sockets so if you exhaust the connection pool then you're likely to see error like:

 ```
 Unable to connect to the remote server System.Net.Sockets.SocketException: Only one usage of each socket address (protocol/network address/port) is normally permitted.
 ```

 Searching for that in the Googles will give you some terrible advice about decreasing the connection timeout.
-Instead of tinkering with machine level variables how about we fix the underlying problem?
+In fact, decreasing the timeout can lead to other detrimental consequences when applications that properly use `HttpClient` or similar constructs are run on the server.
+We need to understand what "properly" means and fix the underlying problem instead of tinkering with machine level variables.

+## The Fix is In
 I really must thank [Harald S. Ulrksen](https://twitter.com/hsulriksen) and [Darrel Miller](https://twitter.com/darrel_miller) for pointing me to [The Patterns and Practices documents](https://t.co/bewSxPqlps) on this.

-If we share a single instance of HTTPClient then we can reduce the waste of sockets by reusing them
+If we share a single instance of `HttpClient` then we can reduce the waste of sockets by reusing them:

 ```
 using System;